codingwithshawnyt/Space-Walk/README.md

 **DETAILS**

-Space Walk is a 2D Platformer game made with the Unity Game Engine.
+Space Walk is a 2D Platformer game being made with the Unity Game Engine.

 ---------------------------------------